 As a tool to comply with state regulations that require audio recording in specific school settings.

-We recognize that organizations and their admins want visibility and control over which devices make use of audio recording.
-To help address this need, we have implemented the following steps and processes to help ensure that audio recording is deployed in a way that respects individual privacy:
+Organizations and their admins (Org Admins) want visibility and control over which devices make use of audio recording.
+To help address these needs, Verkada has implemented processes to help ensure that audio recording is deployed in a way that respects individual privacy:

-To enable audio recording, an Organization Admin will need to enable the feature within Command.
-Only Organization Admins can enable the feature, and in order to enable it, Admins must review and accept a set of Terms and Conditions from within the Privacy and Security page within Command.
+Only Org Admins can enable the feature, and to enable it, Admins must review and accept a set of Terms and Conditions from within the Privacy and Security page within Command.

-Once the Terms and Conditions have been accepted, Admins still need to enable audio on a per-device level - this ensures that audio recording is enabled only on an as-needed basis.
+Once the Terms and Conditions have been accepted, Org Admins need to enable audio on a per-device level.
+This ensures that audio recording is enabled only on an as-needed basis.

-Admins can also choose between “live only audio”, meaning no audio is recorded whatsoever, or “live and recorded audio,” meaning 90 days of audio is recorded on the device and is available in Verkada Command.
+Org Admins can also choose between “live only audio” (no audio is recorded) or “live and recorded audio” (up to 365 days of audio is recorded on the device and is available in Verkada Command).

-There is also a ‘kill switch’ available at the Organization level.
-This switch allows Organization Admins to disable audio recording on all sensors with the flip of a switch.
+There is a ‘kill switch’ available at the Organization level.
+This switch allows Org Admins to disable audio recording on all sensors with the flip of a switch.
 The control also deletes any audio already recorded on any SV25 device.

 The data ownership, responsibility, and authorization for the use of audio recording is at the sole discretion of the customer.

-Under the SV25 settings menu or when multiple SV25s are selected for bulk editing, you will see the Audio tab with the option to enable Live Audio and Recorded Audio.
+Under the SV25 settings menu, or when multiple SV25s are selected for bulk editing, you should see the Audio tab with the option to enable Live Audio and Recorded Audio.

-Once these settings are confirmed the device will refresh and sensor readings will be unavailable for about 10 seconds.
+Once these settings are confirmed, the device refreshes and sensor readings are unavailable for about 10 seconds.
 The device is always expected to refresh if either of these settings is changed.

-You are able to listen to historic audio by scrubbing to that time window and selecting it like any other sensor reading.
-The audio will play from that moment.
+You are now able to listen to historic audio by scrubbing to that time window and selecting it like any other sensor reading.
+The audio play sfrom that moment.
 The Verkada Command tab must remain active on your browser for audio to continue playing for both historic and live.
-Switching to another tab will stop your audio playback.
+Switching to another tab stops your audio playback.

-Downloading an audio segment is very different from a camera archive, as the requested portion of audio is never stored on the cloud but rather only emailed to you.
+Downloading an audio segment is very different from a camera archive, as the requested portion of audio is never stored on the cloud, rather only emailed to you.
 This means that deleting the email containing the past audio archives will mean that the archive is lost forever.

-If for any reason you desire to erase your recorded audio or disable the feature, this can be done by setting either the live or historical option to disabled from the SV25s device menu.
+If for any reason you want to erase your recorded audio or disable the feature, you can set the live or historical option to disable from the SV25s device menu.